davdar/maam/writeup/paper.markdown

   put-Store({l ↦ σ(l) | l ∈ R(σ,ρ,e))
   put-KStore({κl ↦ κσ(κl) | κl ∈ KR(κσ,κl)})
 ``````````````````````````````````````````````````
 where `R` and `KR` are as defined in Section`~\ref{semantics}`{.raw}.
-The
-interpreter looks deterministic, however the nondeterminism is abstracted away
-behind `↑ₚ` and monadic bind.

 In generalizing the semantics to account for nondeterminism, updates to both
-the value and continuation store must merge rather than strong update.
-This is
+the value and continuation store must merge values rather than performing a
-because we place no restriction on the semantics for `Time`, and we must
+strong update.
+This is because we place no restriction on the semantics for
-preserve soundness in the presence of reused addresses.
-To support the `⊔`
+`Time` and therefore must preserve soundness in the presence of reused
+addresses.

-operator for our stores (in observation of soundness), we modify our
+To support the `⊔` operator for our stores (in observation of soundness), we
-definitions of `Store` and `KStore` Our interpreter is therefore operating over
+modify our definitions of `Store` and `KStore`.
-a modified state space (noting that `Val` comes with a join-semilattice
-structure):
 `````indent```````````````````````````````````````
 σ  ∈ Store  : Addr → Val
 κσ ∈ KStore : KAddr → 𝒫(Frame × KAddr)
 ``````````````````````````````````````````````````

-We have already established a join-semilattice structure in the interface for
+We have already established a join-semilattice structure for `Val` in the
-`Val` in the abstract domain interface.
-Developing a custom join-semilattice
+abstract domain interface.
+Developing a custom join-semilattice for
-for continuations is possible, and is the key component of recent developments
+continuations is possible and is the key component of recent developments in
-in pushdown abstraction.
+pushdown abstraction.
 For this presentation we use `𝒫(Frame × KAddr)` as an
 abstraction for continuations for simplicity.

 To execute the interpreter we must introduce one more parameter.
 In the
 concrete semantics, execution takes the form of a least-fixed-point computation
-over the collecting semantics This in general requires a join-semilattice
+over the collecting semantics.
+This in general requires a join-semilattice
 structure for some `Σ` and a transition function `Σ → Σ`.

 For the monadic interpreter we require that monadic actions `Exp → M(Exp)` form